caiyuanle/getdatacoursera/CodeBook.md

 Contents in this file
 =====================
 From this discussion: https://class.coursera.org/getdata-009/forum/thread?thread_id=89, it is clear that the minimum for a codebook for this project is to:
-1. copy over the feature_info.txt,
+1.copy over the feature_info.txt
-2. remove all columns that have been removed,
+2.remove all columns that have been removed
-3. rename the columns that have been renamed, and
+3.rename the columns that have been renamed
-4. state the transformation.
+4.state the transformation.

 So the contents of this file contain necessary info related to the 4 steps above.